MuhammadZulqarnainshabbir/Whack-A-Mole/editing_video.md

 -  LEDs Lights up randomnly
 -  Every Time Right switch is pushed againt Right LED the Score goes up 1 point
 -  When the timer stops and if we Push the push the switch the score counter doesnt count anymore.
+-  use BTN1(J5) to reset everything and restart the game.